foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/03-allgud.md

 ---
-title: "03 All Geared Up Derivative"
+title: "All Geared Up Derivative"
 weight: 3
 type: docs
 description: >
   Generating plugins and meshes for AllGUD.
 ---

-## 3.1 xEdit Scripts
+## SSEEdit Scripts

-While we install the base mod already in Step 38, there is a number of additional steps to complete before the mod is fully implemented.
+While we install the base mod already, there is a number of additional steps to complete before the mod is fully implemented.

 - Download the **AllGUD xEdit Scripts** main file from the [AllGUD](https://www.nexusmods.com/skyrimspecialedition/mods/28833?tab=files) mod page.
 - Open the downloaded archive and double-click the folder inside.
 - Extract all files from the **Edit Scripts** folder to `Your Modding Folder\Tools\SSEEdit\Edit Scripts`.

+### Fixed texture script

+One of the AllGUD scripts assigns faulty texture file paths to the generated meshes which will prevent the resulting objects from looking as intended.
+Fortunately, this was fixed by duskyBabz and provided to us ([source](https://github.com/foreverphoenix/the-phoenix-flavour/issues/26)).

+- Download the fixed script from [Mediafire](https://www.mediafire.com/file/fd0d6qj78lpjbas/AllGUD_AlternateTextureModelsplosion_-_Fixed.pas/file).
+- Move the file to `Your Modding Folder\Tools\SSEEdit\Edit Scripts`.

-## 3.2 Alternate Textures Patches
+## Alternate Textures Patches

-### 3.2.1 Running the script
+### Running the script

 Before we can generate weapon meshes for all mods, there are three mods that use Alternate Textures for some new weapons which doesn't work with AllGUD.
 Thankfully, one of the AllGUD SSEEdit scripts was created to patch these mods.

 - Run SSEEdit through Mod Organizer 2.
 - In the plugin selection window, simply click **OK** to load all plugins.
 - Wait until SSEEdit returns **Background loader: finished**.
-- Click anywhere in the left pane (plugin list) and hit CTRL + A to select all plugins.
+- Click anywhere in the left pane (plugin list) and hit **CTRL + A** to select all plugins.
 - Right-click the selected plugins and select **Apply Script**.
-- Select the **AllGUD AlternateTextureModelsplosion** script and click **OK**.
+- Select the **AllGUD AlternateTextureModelsplosion - Fixed** script and click **OK**.
 - Enter **AllGUD - Alternate Textures Patch** as file name and click **OK**.
 - Leave the next two windows blank and only click **OK** both times.
 - Eventually SSEEdit will return **Done: Applying script**, and you can close the window.
+- Click **OK** when prompted to save your changes.

-### 3.2.2 Output
+### Output

 - Back in Mod Organizer 2, scroll down all the way to the **Overwrite** folder which contains the new plugin and meshes.
 - Right-click it and select **Create Mod**.